 Mexico City's public markets were integral to the country's economic development, bolstering the expansion of capitalism from the mid-nineteenth to mid-twentieth centuries.
 These publicly owned and operated markets supplied households with everyday necessities and generated revenue for local authorities.
-At the same time, they were embedded in a wider network of economic and social relations that gave the vendors who sold in them an influence far beyond the running of their stalls.
-As they fed the capital's population and fought to protect their own livelihoods, vendors' daily interactions with customers, suppliers, and local government shaped the city's public sphere and expanded the scope of popular politics.
+At the same time, they were embedded in a wider network of economic and social relations that gave market vendors an influence far beyond the running of their stalls.
+As they fed the capital's population, these vendors fought to protect their own livelihoods, shaping the public sphere and broadening the scope of popular politics.

 About the author

-Ingrid Bleynat is a Lecturer in the Department of International Development at King's College London.
+Ingrid Bleynat is a Lecturer in International Development at King's College London.

 "This compelling book illuminates Mexico City markets as the nexus of economic and political forces in Mexican history amid the shift from modernizing liberalism to corporatist state capitalism.Vendors' Capitalism is not only the authoritative treatment of Mexican markets; it is also an exciting innovation in economic history."

 —Robert Weis, University of Northern Colorado

 "There is no better window into the expansion of capitalism in Latin America than public markets, where the search for modernity confronted the reality of poverty.
 Ingrid Bleynat's pathbreaking study reveals how vendors and peddlers in Mexico City shaped a century of politics, economics and social struggles.
 This is an essential book about the historical dimensions of economic informality both as lived experience and discourse."